LightBitProject/cpuminer-LITB/README.md

-cpuminer-opt is a fork of cpuminer-multi by TPruvot with optimizations imported from other miners developped by lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, barrystyle, Jay D Dee and Optiminer, with additional optimizations by RickillerZ.
+cpuminer-opt is a fork of cpuminer-multi by TPruvot with optimizations imported from other miners developped by lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, Jay D Dee and Optiminer, with additional optimizations by RickillerZ.

 All of the code is believed to be open and free.
 If anyone has a